 Someone was pitching dessert hummus the other night when I was watching Shark Tank.
 Flavours such as brownie batter, choc-o-mint, vanilla bean, snickerdoodle and chocolate chip cookie batter got my interest!
 Wow; I didn’t even know dessert hummus existed!
-Hubs and I are huge consumers of regular hummus so dessert hummus sounded like something I have to try.
+Hubs and I are huge consumers of regular hummus so a dessert hummus dip sounded like something I have to try.

 All the sharks were raving about it, so the next day I went online to find it, only to discover that it’s not even available for sale in Canada.
 Since we can’t even get the dessert hummus on Shark Tank; I decided to whip some up at home!

 I just started a new diet to lose some weight.
 But let’s face it, who’s going to stick to a diet unless there’s tasty snacks, right?

 Here’s what you’ll need:

-- 8 oz of canned chickpeas (I use Yves organic)
+- 8 oz of canned chickpeas, rinsed and drained (I use Yves organic)

 - 2 tablespoons cocoa powder (I use Camino organic)